castorini/anserini/docs/regressions-beir-v1.0.0-hotpotqa-splade-distil-cocodenser-medium.md

 **Model**: SPLADE-distil CoCodenser Medium

-This page describes regression experiments, integrated into Anserini's regression testing framework, using SPLADE-distil CoCodenser Medium on the [BEIR (v1.0.0) &mdash; hotpotqa](http://beir.ai/).
+This page describes regression experiments, integrated into Anserini's regression testing framework, using SPLADE-distil CoCodenser Medium on [BEIR (v1.0.0) &mdash; hotpotqa](http://beir.ai/).
 The SPLADE-distil CoCodenser Medium model is open-sourced by [Naver Labs Europe](https://europe.naverlabs.com/research/machine-learning-and-optimization/splade-models)

 The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/beir-v1.0.0-hotpotqa-splade-distil-cocodenser-medium.yaml).